-Tatum Murray, WFI Intern at the Pontifical Council for Social Communications, Spring 2015
+Tatum Murray, WFI Intern at the Secretariat for Communication

 Besides working at the Vatican or the UN (a great resume builder, to say the least) our students also grow academically and personally.
 Living in neighborhoods and studying alongside Italian students provides students with an authentic experience, allowing them to connect deeply with the culture and challenge themselves to go beyond their previously held limits.

 We are fortunate to partner with Arcadia University’s program in Rome where students participate in an Italian language class and take two courses carefully selected to match with Villanova requirements.
-These courses, combined with the six credits students receive for their for their internship work, means that a full course load can be completed while in Rome (and you can come back with as many as 18 credit hours toward Villanova's graduation requirements).
+These courses, combined with the six credits students receive for their internship work, means that a full course load can be completed while in Rome (and you can come back with as many as 18 credit hours toward Villanova's graduation requirements).

 One last incredible selling point: Students who are selected for the program are reimbursed for their air travel expenses thanks to a generous grant from the Waterhouse Family Institute.

 To be eligible to apply, students must be Communication majors who will have junior status by the time they go to Rome and a minimum 3.0 GPA.
-Students are required to complete at least one 3000 level course in their area of interest (Public Relations, Journalism, Media Arts & Design, or Rhetorical Studies) prior to their semester in Rome.
+Students are required to complete at least one, and preferably two courses in their area of interest (Public Relations, Journalism, Media Production, Organizational Communication, or Rhetorical Studies) prior to their semester in Rome.
 Experience with Italian is not required; however, it is a plus.

-To apply, please email a cover letter and resume to the faculty member below who represents your area of interest.
-In addition to the application, you will also be expected to interview with the faculty member who advises your chosen internship.
+To apply, please click on the button on the right side of this page, or visit our application portal at http://wfi.submittable.com.
+In addition to the application, you may also be expected to interview with the faculty member who advises your chosen internship.
 Selection for the program is quite competitive since there are a limited number of slots available each semester.